 There is no hard and fast rule of following a particular format of invoice numbering.
 You can structure your invoice number the way you want.
 The assigned invoice number could be just numbers or a combination of alphabets and numbers.
 Eventually, the ideal criteria are to keep the number unique and sequential.

-Invoice number best practices
+Invoice numbering system best practices

 Additionally, the other practices to number invoices are: